Nausicaä of the Valley of the Wind (film): Plot

-Kushana leaves for the Tolmekian capital with Nausicaä and five hostages from the Valley, but a Pejite interceptor shoots down the Tolmekian airships carrying them.
-Nausicaä, Kushana and the hostages crash-land in the jungle, disturbing several Ohms, which Nausicaä soothes.
-She leaves to rescue the Pejite pilot Asbel, twin brother of Princess Lastelle, but both crash through a stratum of quicksand into a non-toxic area below the Toxic Jungle.
+Kushana leaves for Tolmekian-occupied Pejite with Nausicaä and five hostages from the Valley, but a Pejite interceptor shoots down the Tolmekian airships carrying them.
+Nausicaä, Kushana and the hostages crash-land in the jungle, disturbing several Ohm, which Nausicaä soothes.
+She leaves to rescue the interceptor's pilot, who turns out to be Princess Lastelle's twin brother, Asbel, but both crash through a stratum of quicksand into a non-toxic area below the Toxic Jungle.
 Nausicaä realizes that the jungle plants purify the polluted topsoil, producing clean water and soil underground.

-Nausicaä and Asbel return to Pejite but find it ravaged by insects.
-A band of survivors explains that they lured the insects to eradicate the Tolmekians, and are doing the same to the Valley.
-They capture Nausicaä to prevent her from warning the Valley, but with the help of Asbel, his mother, and a number of sympathizers, Nausicaä escapes on her glider.
-Flying home, she finds two Pejite soldiers baiting thousands of Ohms into the Valley using a wounded baby Ohm.
-The people of the Valley take shelter while the Tolmekians deploy tanks and the Giant Warrior, but tank-fire does not deter the Ohms, and the Giant Warrior, hatched prematurely, disintegrates.
+Nausicaä and Asbel reach Pejite but find it ravaged by insects.
+They learn that the local survivors lured the insects to eradicate the Tolmekians, and are doing the same to the Valley.
+Nausicaä is taken prisoner, but escapes with the help of a group of Pejite sympathizers, including Asbel and his mother.
+She soon discovers two Pejite soldiers using a wounded baby Ohm to lure thousands of Ohm into the Valley.
+As the Tolmekians fight against the Ohm, the Giant Warrior, having hatched prematurely, disintegrates after killing a fraction of the Ohm.

-Nausicaä liberates the baby Ohm and gains its trust.
-She and the Ohm stand before the herd but are run over.
-The Ohms calm down and use their golden tentacles to resuscitate her.
-Nausicaä, her dress drenched blue with Ohm blood, walks atop golden Ohm tentacles as through golden fields, fulfilling the savior prophecy.
-The Ohms and Tolmekians leave the Valley, and the Pejites remain with the Valley people, helping them rebuild.
+Meanwhile, Nausicaä fights the Pejite soldiers and liberates the baby Ohm, but the pink dress she received from Asbel's mother is drenched in blue by the Ohm's blood.
+Nausicaä and the Ohm return to the Valley and stand before the herd but are run over.
+The Ohm calm down and resuscitate her with their golden tentacles.
+Nausicaä walks atop the tentacles as through golden fields, fulfilling the savior prophecy.
+With the Valley saved, the Ohm and Tolmekians leave as the Pejites remain with the Valley people, helping them rebuild.
 Deep underneath the Toxic Jungle, a non-toxic tree sprouts.